32 Miles - Length

 The Dyerville Giant & the Founders Tree are found along the Founders Grove nature trail southeast of this junction.
 The Dyerville Giant was certified by the American Forestry Association as the "Champion" Coast Redwood up until it fell in March of 1991.
 Until that time- this giant redwood was 370 feet tall and was estimated to weigh over 1,000,000 pounds- comparable to a thirty-story building or 200 feet taller than Niagara Falls.
 The base of the tree was 52 feet in circumference and 17 feet in diameter.

 At Redcrest, is the Englewood Industrial Park, but there’s not much industry, rather the defunct and decaying Eel River Sawmill grounds along the highway.
 Not much has happened here in the last 20 years we’ve been riding past it.
-Redcrest is another tiny alcove of homes albeit even picturesque looking with its green grass, small hometown market, and requisite manufacture homes sprinkled about.
+Redcrest is another tiny alcove of homes albeit even picturesque looking with its green grass, small hometown market, and requisite manufactured homes sprinkled about.
 There’s also a single gas pump here at the Redcrest Grocery.
 You might even want to stop at the Redcrest Resort for your Avenue of the Giants souvenir penny.

 A few feet to the north at the Ancient Redwood RV Park is the Immortal Tree House and nearing Pepperwood is the Immortal Tree.
 When you stop at the Tree House- you'll notice that it's a massive redwood tree that's hollow inside.
 It has regular doors and even windows carved into the tree.
-Inside is a nifty little museum with working miniature models from the 1930's.
-Pepperwood, Stafford and Weott are local town that were destroyed in the 1964 flood and never re-built.
+Inside is a nifty little museum with working miniature models from the 1930s.
+Pepperwood, Stafford and Weott are local towns that were destroyed in the 1964 flood and never re-built.
 A few moments later past Redcrest after passing by several groups of homes stuck back into the redwoods along the Eel River, the road ends and rejoins the interstate Highway 101 for Eureka.

 There is a demonstration forest at the northern end of the Avenue of Giants.
-And a few miles north away is Scotia, a company logging town.
+And a few miles north is Scotia, a company logging town.
 The Scotia Inn here has been restored to a beautiful historic hotel and is well-worth the visit.
 There is a historic logging museum with plenty of photos, artifacts, and logging machinery of days gone by.
 They offer free self-guided tours if you're into that sort of thing and have long wondered the workings of a lumber mill.

 The historic Scotia Inn built in 1923